 We supported all the above proposals with the exception of providing a grace period for smaller issuers until January 1, 2014.

-ACGA Letter on India Proxy Proposal, May 2011
+ACGA Letter on India Proxy Proposal

 On May 27, 2011, ACGA wrote letters opposing a recommendation by the Indian parliament's Standing Committee on Finance to remove the right of shareholders to appoint proxies.
 The proposal was made in a report that was given to the parliament in August 2010.
 The letters were addressed to Dr. K. P. Krishnan, Secretary, Economic Advisory Council to the Prime Minister, and Shri D. K. Mittal, Secretary, Ministry of Corporate Affairs.
 We also sent a copy to the Securities and Exchange Board of India.